mono0926/AlfredWorkflow/README.md

 # Workflow

-Several helper scripts are contained in thes workflow directory.
+Several helper scripts are contained in this workflow directory.
-They are uses by each workflow.
+They are used by each workflow.

 Workflows are listed below.